AronBA/Modularbeit150/readme.md

 1. Upload the plugin files to the `/wp-content/plugins/weather-and-air-quality-plugin` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Get your APIKey from https://openweathermap.org
-3. Go to the plugin settings page and enter your API key and the coordinates for the location you want to display data for.
+4. Go to the plugin settings page and enter your API key and the coordinates for the location you want to display data for.

 ## Shortcodes